 Figure 3.
-September-February CP Vessel Chinook Bycatch Rate Distribution by year 2003-2019.
+September-February CP Vessel Chinook Bycatch Rate Distribution by year 2003-2021.

 Another way to look at how incentives have been working at the individual vessel level is to compare the frequency of different levels of Chinook bycatch rates by individual vessels in the period before and after the implementation of Amendment 91.
 A narrowing distribution of vessel performance in the period since Amendment 91 indicates that vessels are behaving more similarly to each other, thus are exhibiting vessel-level accountability for their Chinook bycatch.
-Figure 4 shows the distribution of vessel bycatch rates in the A-season of 2010 (pre-Amendment 91), while Figure 5 shows the same distribution in the A-season of 2018 (post-Amendment 91).
+Figure 4 shows the distribution of vessel bycatch rates in the A-season of 2010 (pre-Amendment 91), while Figure 5 shows the same distribution in the A-season of 2020 (post-Amendment 91).
 While average Chinook bycatch rates vary widely from year to year, the sharp narrowing of the distribution of vessel performance around the mean demonstrates more vessel-level accountability in the period since Amendment 91 implementation.
-The average A-season vessel level bycatch rate variance among the AFA CP fleet has been cut in half.
+The average A-season vessel level bycatch rate variance among the AFA CP fleet has been reduced significantly and there is no tail in the distribution.

 Figure 4.
-A-season CP Vessel Chinook Bycatch Rate Distribution for 2010 with average variance pre-Amendment 91 of 0.012.
+A-season CP Vessel Chinook Bycatch Rate Distribution for 2010 with variance pre-Amendment 91 of 0.00011.

 Figure 5.
-A-season CP Vessel Chinook Bycatch Rate Distribution for 2018 with average variance post-Amendment 91 of 0.006.
+A-season CP Vessel Chinook Bycatch Rate Distribution for 2020 with variance post-Amendment 91 of 0.00003.

 The incentive to avoid chronic vessel poor bycatch performance first came into force during 2015, but its provisions applied retroactively to vessel performance during the 2014 A- and B-seasons.
 The provision states that any vessel with a season Chinook bycatch rate greater than 1.5 standard deviations from the mean fleet Chinook bycatch rate for three consecutive seasons shall be excluded from all Chinook bycatch avoidance areas during the following season.
 Over the past ten seasons, nearly all vessels have been outliers in at least one season.
 Since the outlier provision was implemented, no vessels have been outliers in three consecutive seasons and thereby subject to a season long bycatch avoidance area prohibition.
+Only one vessel has been an outlier in two consecutive seasons.

-Figure 6 below shows the relative performance of the fleet for the 2018 A- and B-seasons.
-Differences are evident between vessel bycatch performance in A-season versus the B-season, therefore the provision is applied on a seasonal basis to account for different bycatch environments.
-During the 2018 A-season, there were two statistically poor performing vessels.
-During the 2018 B-season there was one vessel that was separated from the otherwise narrow distribution of vessels during the 2018 B-season.
-The outlier vessel for the B-season was delayed in shipyard and fished later in the B-season than the other vessels.
-Nonetheless, the average bycatch rate was less than one Chinook per 100 tons of pollock catch.
-The disincentive to chronic poor bycatch performance has proven effective in its first five years of implementation-with vessels strongly avoiding having repeat or chronic poor Chinook bycatch performance.
+Figure 6 below shows the relative performance of the fleet for the 2020 A- and B-seasons.
+Differences are evident between vessel bycatch performance in A-season versus the B-season; therefore, the provision is applied on a seasonal basis to account for different bycatch environments.
+During the 2020 A-season, there was one statistically poor performing vessel.
+During the 2020 B-season there was again just one vessel outlier.
+The bycatch rate distribution for the B-season was more variable than normal, this was due to some vessels fishing later in the season than usual due to COVID-19 delays.
+Nonetheless, the average bycatch rate during the B-season was just 1.4 Chinook per 100 tons of pollock catch.
+The disincentive to chronic poor bycatch performance has proven effective in its first six years of implementation-with vessels strongly avoiding having repeat or chronic poor Chinook bycatch performance.
 Vessels have strong incentive to change fishing behavior to avoid being an outlier in any consecutive seasons, because although a vessel might have long periods of good relative bycatch performance, one lightning strike trawl can render it an outlier in any given season.
 Given a constant abundance of Chinook and pollock over time, the incentive provision should encourage a shift in the distribution of vessel bycatch performance to the left.

 Figure 6.
-Fleetwide Chinook bycatch ratio distribution for 2018 fishing seasons.
+Fleetwide Chinook bycatch ratio distribution for 2020 fishing seasons.
 Circles denote outlier vessels.